 The sliding/tilting sunroof has a roll-back function which prevents larger objects getting trapped when the roof is closed.
 The roll-back function does not prevent fingers getting pinched against the roof opening.
-The sliding/
+The sliding/tilting sunroof stops and opens again immediately if it is obstructed when closing.

-If the sliding/tilting sunroof has been opened again by the roll-back function, it can be closed only by pressing the rotary button at the front in position $\textcircled{A} \Rightarrow \text{fig. } 71$ until the sliding/tilting sunroof has closed fully.
+If the sliding/tilting sunroof has been opened again by the roll-back function, it can be closed only by pressing the rotary button at the front in position (a) \Rightarrow fig. 71 until the sliding/tilting sunroof has closed fully.
 Please note that the sunroof will now close without the roll-back function.